Cloodot

 • Conversation context such as contact name, email, and phone number

-Secrets and Credentials
+Secrets and credentials

 When you configure a skill set with secret fields (API keys, tokens, passwords):

-1. Stored on Cloodot servers — values are saved to your installation's configuration
+1. Stored on Cloodot servers — Values are saved to your installation's configuration.

-2. Passed to skill code at runtime — every time the skill executes, your secrets are available to the code
+2. Passed to skill code at runtime — Every time the skill executes, your secrets are available to the code.

-3. Accessible to the developer's code — the skill set author's code can read and use these values
+3. Accessible to the developer's code — The skill set author's code can read and use these values.

 • The skill set code can read your secrets during execution